EpistasisLab/tpot/docs/sources/installing.md

 * DEAP

+* update_checker

+* tqdm

-Except for DEAP, all of the necessary Python packages can be installed via the [Anaconda Python distribution](https://www.continuum.io/downloads), which we strongly recommend that you use.
+Most of the necessary Python packages can be installed via the [Anaconda Python distribution](https://www.continuum.io/downloads), which we strongly recommend that you use.
 We also strongly recommend that you use of Python 3 over Python 2 if you're given the choice.

 NumPy, SciPy, pandas, and scikit-learn can be installed in Anaconda via the command: